chaos-mesh/website-archived/versioned_docs/version-2.0.7/define-chaos-experiment-scope.md

 ### Expression selectors

-- Specifies a set of [expressions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements) that define the label's rules to specifiy the experiment's target Pod.
+- Specifies a set of [expressions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements) that define the label's rules to specify the experiment's target Pod.
 - You can use this selector to set up the experiment's target Pod that does not meet some labels.

 When you create the experiment using the YAML file, see the following example for selector configuration: